Dick Schaap Did So Much Work

 Cassius Clay and Dick Schaap first met in New York.
 Schaap, then 26, had just become sports editor at Newsweek and with no particular agenda in mind, searching for a story, headed out to meet a group of American Olympians about to leave for Rome.
 He connected with the 18-year-old Clay.
 “On the ride uptown in a taxi, Cassius turned the conversation into a monologue,” Schaap wrote in his autobiography Flashing Before My Eyes.
 “I forget his exact words, but I remember the message: I’m great, I’m beautiful, I’m going to Rome, and I’m going to whip all those cats, and then I’m coming back and turning pro and becoming the champion of the world.
 I’m pretty sure he did say, ‘I’m the greatest.’
 He didn’t add ‘of all time’ until a few years later.”

 When Clay returned from Rome, his first prophecy of winning the gold medal consummated, he and Schaap hit the town.
-Clay was borderline astonished that wherever they went pedestrians or bartenders were well aware of who he is.
+Clay was borderline astonished that wherever they went pedestrians or bartenders were well aware of who he was.
 At the end of the evening, the two were in the fighter’s hotel suite after midnight, and thumbed through photographs Clay snapped in Rome for over an hour, at which point Schaap told him that he was going to have to explain to his wife why he didn’t get home.
 “You mean your wife knows who I is, too?”
 Clay asked.

 A few years later, as a city editor at the legendary now-defunct New York Herald Tribune, Schaap broke the story that Malcolm X had recruited Clay to become a Black Muslim.
 Schaap got to know Malcolm X well enough that that he received a postcard from the religious leader on his Middle East pilgrimage in 1964 that read: “Greetings from Mecca, the holiest and most sacred city on earth, the fountain of truth, love, peace, and brotherhood.”
 It was signed, “Bro.
 Malcolm X.” After Malcolm X and Nation of Islam leader Elijah Muhammad had a falling out, Malcolm X was allegedly assassinated by Nation of Islam members (three were convicted; one confessed, the other two maintained their innocence, and there remain questions about the law enforcement investigation).